ketul-panchal/eVitalRx/README.md

 here i used MySQL Workbench 8.0 CE for database.

-in database i used Sequelize and MVC Framework for make this project more clean and create database at a time of run this project.
+in database i used Sequelize and crated all models separately and also used MVC Framework for make this project more clean and create database at a time of run this project.

 all user login and signup authentication included like hasing, jwt tokens